CristanchoLina/BVD_farmersdecisions/README.md

 ## Code BVD with vaccination decisions

-Code_BVD contains the script ... used for simulating the model with the vaccination decision component
+Code_BVD contains the script bvd_with_vaccination_dynamics.ipynb used for simulating the model with the vaccination decision component

 ## Herd-based parameters: